AngeloPO83/PowershellScripts/README.md

 # PowerShell Scripts Portfolio

 Welcome to my Powershell scripts Portifolio!
 Below a collection of scripts that I created for many different tasks, I will regularly upload more codes.

+Created: 13/Feb/2025
-Last Update: 13/Feb/2025
+Last Update: 14/Feb/2025

 ## Scripts List